Tsageon/ResturantAppBackend/README.md

 If you're deleting a user's own account, use their own id.

 The response should be:
-{
-  "message": "User account deleted successfully"
+{"message": "User account deleted successfully"}
-}

 or(If the user is trying to delete another account and is not an admin):
-{
-  "message": "Only admins can delete other Users"
+{"message": "Only admins can delete other Users"}
-}

 even (If the user with the provided id does not exist):
-{
-  "message": "User not found"
+{"message": "User not found"}
-}
 finally(server side issues):
-{
-  "message": "Something went wrong while deleting the user" }
+{"message": "Something went wrong while deleting the user"}

 ## Reservation Endpoints

-Now these endpoints don't utilize "/api" route just use "/" because I utilized turning a controller into with routes inside to save time.
+Now these endpoints don't utilize "/api" route just use "/" because turning a controller with routes functions inside to save time.(Now its fixed)

 1. GET /reservations
 Gets all reservations for the logged-in user.